 The preserve deer herd is managed at or near the habitat’s carrying capacity in order to maintain healthy deer and habitat.
 The overpopulation of deer reduces the nesting and foraging cover for neotropical migrant and resident birds.

-The Conservancy is conducting a multiyear hydrology study to help understand the hydrologic processes of the lower Pecos River, what sustains the river and what might threaten the river in the future.
+TNC is conducting a multiyear hydrology study to help understand the hydrologic processes of the lower Pecos River, what sustains the river and what might threaten the river in the future.